-Addiction treatment programs offer many different forms of therapies.
-One of the methods that addiction treatment programs utilize to treat the whole person and to individualize care is by providing alternative therapies for addiction treatment.
-Widely used in many treatment centers, alternative therapies provide many benefits, including getting recovery to stick long-term.
+The best addiction treatment programs offer many different forms of therapies, including programs designed to treat the whole person and individualized care.
+Widely used in many treatment centers, these holistic therapies provide many benefits, including getting recovery to stick long-term.

 Art therapy can help you express yourself using your creativity.
-Art therapy is especially useful when you’ve experienced trauma that’s difficult to talk about, giving you the means to express complex emotions without using words.1 Painting, sculpting, drawing and coloring are the creative outlets most utilized as alternative therapies for addiction treatment.
+Art therapy is especially useful when you’ve experienced trauma that’s difficult to talk about, giving you the means to express complex emotions without using words.
+Painting, sculpting, drawing and coloring are the creative outlets most utilized as alternative therapies for addiction treatment.

 Mindfulness meditation helps reduce cravings, increase abstinence and alleviate emotional distress.
 Stress increases the likelihood of relapse, so treatment programs teach mindfulness meditation as a stress management technique.
 Mindfulness meditation helps you learn to control your stress levels by focusing on clearing the mind and staying in the present moment.

 Learning stress management and emotional awareness skills as part of alternative therapies for addiction treatment helps you fight cravings and stay sober and relaxed.

 Dance therapy is a useful component of addiction treatment in a number of ways.
 The movement to music is associated with a decrease in anxiety, anger, depression and stress.
 Dance therapy uses movement to help the group and the treatment staff work with nonverbal communication and invigorating exercise to connect the people in the group, which encourages imagination and creativity to draw out emotions.